subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 1. Open the `docker-compose-metrics.yml` file and update the `GF_SECURITY_ADMIN_PASSWORD` variable.
 This is the password you'll use to log in to the Grafana dashboard.

-2. Navigate to `./metrics/datasources/datasource.yml` and update the Authorization token.
+2. Navigate to `metrics/datasources/datasource.yml` and update the Authorization token.
 It should match the `--metrics-token` specified in the proxy container section of your `docker-compose.yml` file.

-3. In the `./metrics/prometheus.yml` file, update the `bearer_token`.
+3. In the `metrics/prometheus.yml` file, update the `bearer_token`.
 It should also match the `--metrics-token` value, but in the format of `Bearer [metrics-token-here]`.

 4. If your indexer proxy runs on a non-default port, update the target under `query_count -> static_configs -> targets` in the `metrics/prometheus.yml` file.

-After making these adjustments, start up the docker-compose file with the foll:
+After making these adjustments, start up the docker-compose file with the following command:

 ```bash
 docker-compose -f ./metrics/docker-compose-metrics.yml up -d